DrLex0/quake-frogbots/waypoint/README.md

 ![Ladder markers](images/ladder.jpg)

 `Narrow` path mode is not only useful for ladders, it can also help to guide the bot through narrow openings or ensure it is in the right position to start walking across a narrow beam.
-Do not place the starting point of the narrow path inside the door or on top of the narrow beam, place it slightly before, such that the bot is aligned _before_ navigating the obstacle.
+Do not place the starting point of the narrow path inside the door or on top of the narrow beam: place it slightly before, such that the bot is aligned _before_ navigating the obstacle.
 However, don't use this mode unnecessarily, because it can cause the bot to slow down to satisfy the proximity requirement.
 To reduce the risk of the bot slowing down, try to encourage the bot to already be aligned to the narrow path before it touches the marker.
 Also, narrow paths are useless under water, where the swimming logic handles obstacles.